meetjn/Web-Dev-Notes/README.md

 3) UNDERSTANDING LAYOUT IN NEXTJS

-A layout is UI that is shared between multiple routes.
+A layout is a UI that is shared between multiple routes.
 On navigation, layouts preserve state, remain interactive, and do not re-render.
 Layouts can also be nested.
 You can define a layout by default exporting a React component from a layout.js file.
 The component should accept a children prop that will be populated with a child layout (if it exists) or a page during rendering.

 See docs here: https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#layouts